agolubev/playinzoo/README.md

  - support Zookeeper authentication
  - can load nodes recursively
  - supports several threads to load configuration - single thread loads by default
+ - zookeeper node names convert to path expressions (per TypeSafe Config) and node data to Strings

 ## Configure your application to use PlayInZoo
 You need to define Zookeeper hosts and paths you need to load configuration from